Future developments in Singapore: Newport Tower and Newport Residences (Redevelopment of Fuji Xerox Towers)

 Vacated as of July 2021, the existing Fuji Xerox Towers will be demolished and redeveloped by City Developments Limited into a 45-storey mixed-use integrated development named Newport Plaza, Newport Tower, and Newport Residences.
 The development will house commercial space, offices, approximately 256 residences, and serviced apartments.

 Pasir Panjang Power District

 Housing two decommissioned power plants, oil and gas tanks, and ancillary buildings, the 15 hectare Pasir Panjang Power District, located next to the Labrador Nature Reserve, will be redeveloped as part of the Greater Southern Waterfront transformation plans.
 Some of the proposed ideas include a pair of towers built from old shipping containers, residences, hotels, events venue, gallery space, public park with courtyards, rooftop farms, and a theme park.

 The district will be released for redevelopment through a tender in 2021.

-Piccadilly Grand and Piccadilly Galleria

-Developed by City Developments Limited and MCL Land, a new mixed-use development in Farrer Park comprising Piccadilly Grand and Piccadilly Galleria is currently under construction.
-The development consists of three 23-storey residential blocks, housing 407 units, above a 1,500 m2 retail podium and a childcare centre.
-To be completed by 2026, the development will be directly linked to Farrer Park MRT station.

-Sky Eden (Redevelopment of Bedok Point)

-On 1 July 2021, plans to redevelop Bedok Point were announced.
-Named Sky Eden, the new mixed-use development consists approximately 158 residential units with twelve retail units at the ground floor.
-This comes after low footfall at the mall after nearby Bedok Mall opened beside the Bedok Bus Interchange and MRT station.

-The Waves
+The WAVES

-Expected to be ready by end–2025, The Waves is a 9,000 square-metre integrated waterfront hub on the Southern Waterfront.
-Aside from having berths for the public to view the testing and showcase of ships with green technology, the development will also house marine technology companies and feature a visitor sky terrace with food and beverage options.
+Originally expected to be ready by end-2025, the WAVES was a planned 9000 sqm integrated waterfront hub at the Greater Southern Waterfront.
+Aside from having berths for the public to view the testing and showcase of ships with green technology, the development would also house marine technology companies and feature a visitor sky terrace with food and beverage options.